To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 You don’t need to include your full address in this section, but you should list your city and zip code.
 You also need your phone number just in case your employer prefers that method.

-Finally, include a link to your LinkedIn profile and anything else that might convey why you’re a great data analyst.
+Finally, include a link to your LinkedIn profile and update your LinkedIn headline.
 If you have an active Github, include a link to that.
 If you do a lot of Kaggle contests, include a link to your profile.
 Have a personal blog where you talk about election data?
 Be sure to include a link.

 If you’re entry-level and looking for your first full-time role, including projects on your data analyst resume is an absolute must.
 However, the more work experience you get, the more projects should become less critical.
 By the time you have four-plus years of experience in the field, you should only include a project of which you’re exceptionally proud.